jblindsay/whitebox-tools/readme.txt

   PrewittFilter, RangeFilter, RobertsCrossFilter, ScharrFilter, SobelFilter, and UserDefinedWeightsFilter.
 - Fixed a bug with reading/writing Whitebox Raster files containing RGB data.
+- Modified the MajorityFilter tool to improve efficiency substantially.
+Also fixed a bug in it and the DiversityFilter tools.

 Version 0.7.0 (01-05-2018)